turnon/trace_tree/README.md

 * `:color => true` by default.
 It makes method names have different color than source_location in output.
 When you print the output to file, you may want to set it false to discard those color ANSI escape sequences.
 * `:gem => true` by default.
 Replace the gem paths in source_location with $GemPathN, which shorten lines.
 To see what are replaced, inspect `TraceTree::GemPaths`.
 * `:html => nil` by default.
 Set it true to generate a html in which a tree constructed with `<ul>`, `<li>`.
 (No need to set `color`).
 * `:tmp => nil` by default.
 Set it true or a string or an array of string to specify a tmp file under the default tmp dir of your system.
 (No need to provide `file` argument.
-It makes parent directories as needed)
+It makes parent directories as needed).
+The tmp dir location can be found with `TraceTree.tmp`.
 * `:htmp => nil` by default.
 It is combination of `:html` and `:tmp`.
 * `:return => true` by default.
 It stores return values of functions in generated html.
 Hover function call and press `r` to print return value in console.
 * `:args => false` by default.
 Set it true to puts arguments of `:call` functions into html.
 Since arguments are always return values of other functions, so this option is not necessary.